SilbigerLab/Protocols/Physiological_Parameter_Protocols/Protocols/AFDW_SOP.md

 2. <a name="Protocol"></a> **Protocol**
     1. Make sure desiccant in lab is blue in color.
 If pink/purple, put in *drying* oven at 60°C for a few hours using alumnium foil tray or until the material is blue again.
-    2. Obtain aluminum weigh pans to be used in AFDW determination
+    1. Obtain aluminum weigh pans to be used in AFDW determination
-    3. Label each pan with an ID number.
+    1. Label each pan with an ID number.
 May use a spatula to scrape a # into bottom of pan, or use pencil.
 Marker WILL burn off!
     1. After labeling, burn in the muffle furnace at 450°C for 4-6 h (some papers use 500°C for 4 or 6).
+    1. After 4-6 h, reduce temperature to ~ 100°C by opening up the furnance vent and powering down the system.
+You can also periodically open the door to teh furnance if needed.
+This will take ~ 1 h.
-After, remove from the muffle furnace, place in a glass desiccator and transport to the scale room.
+    1. After a cooldown period, remove from the muffle furnace using metal tongs and place in directly in a glass desiccator and transport to the scale room.
 	** Take care after this point that pans are not touched without gloves on, and that pans are ALWAYS sat on burned aluminum foil on tabletops and in ovens/furnaces/scales **
     1. Record weight of burned pans on 4-decimal place scale (= “C” in Table 1.)